kubernetes/community/contributors/guide/scalability-good-practices.md

 ## Who should read this document and what is in it?
 This document is targeted at developers of "vanilla Kubernetes" who do not want their changes rolled-back or blocked because they cause performance regressions.
 It contains some of the knowledge and experience gathered by the scalability team over more than two years.

-It is presented as a set of real, or close-to-real examples from the past which broke scalability tests, followed by some explanations and general suggestions on how to avoid causing similar problems.
+It is presented as a set of examples from the past which broke scalability tests, followed by some explanations and general suggestions on how to avoid causing similar problems.

 ## TL;DR:
 1. To write fast code with efficient memory management, you must understand how Golang manages memory.
 This would seem obvious, but we have spent a considerable amount of time removing various bad patterns.
 In particular: